Annea Lockwood

 for oboe/english horn, A clarinet/contrabass clarinet, two tenor trombones, percussion, four didjeridu, voice, and slide projections

 To me the didjeridu is the sound of the earth’s core, pulsing serenely - an expression of the life force.
-When I started working on the score images from the Lascaux cave paintings came to mind as in some way connected with that resonating pulsing.
-Dated to the Aurignacian Paleolithic period (ca 17,000 BC), they contain recurring symbols such as checkerboards and tridents which are not yet well understood.
+When I started working on the score, images from the Lascaux cave paintings came to mind as in some way connected with that resonating pulsing.
+Dated to the Aurignacian Paleolithic period (ca. 17,000 BC), they contain recurring symbols such as checkerboards and tridents which are not yet well understood.
 However, the intense awe and love with which the animal images have been created are vividly clear.
 Like sound, they also manifest the life force.

 From discussions of Korean musical traditions with composer Jin Hi Kim came ideas about cyclically unfolding structures which helped greatly as I tried to work out a natural shape for these sounds and images - four sections with the following subtitles: breathing and dreaming; the Chi stirs; floating in mid-air; in full bloom.